The Devil's Doorway: Production

 Clarke, who lives in Northern Ireland and is active in the theater, recruited most of the actors from her own work in the theater.
 About the casting of Roddy in the lead role, Clarke said: "Lalor, who plays the lead Father Thomas, is the only one who didn't come through the process.
 We had been looking to cast a little younger, but, somehow, the script had fallen into his hands and he just got in touch and asked to read for it, having seen the script somewhere.
 I invited him to my office, he auditioned there and then and he was Father Thomas.
 Lalor had lived through all the social upheaval in Ireland through the sixties and seventies and was full of the righteous anger that the project needed.
 Like Helena, he was just perfect off the bat".

 About the filming, Clarke stated: "The whole experience was different.
 I'd made shorts before and I've worked in theatre a lot, but making a feature is different.
-We had about 16 days to shoot, on a tiny budget, very little lead-in or development time — we just had to do it.
+We had about 16 days to shoot, on a tiny budget, very little lead-in or development time – we just had to do it.
 The sort of all-encompassing focus that helps you work through so many consecutive hours, with little-to-no sleep, and leading a team of a dozens of people is an intense feeling.
 But I learned that this is where I thrive.
 In fact, I learned that the set is my favorite place to be and I can't wait to get on to the next one".
 She was stated that expensive productions like Game of Thrones that had been filmed in Ulster had vastly improved the technical skills of film crews in Northern Ireland, making it possible despite the film's low budget to bring in a very polished and professional production.
 Roddy himself appeared in the first season of Game of Thrones in the second episode The Kingsroad as the assassin who tries to kill Bran Stark.

-Reviews
+Release

+The film had its world premiere at the 44th Seattle International Film Festival on 25 May 2018 before being distributed theatrically in the United States by IFC Midnight on 13 July 2018.
+It later screened at FrightFest in London on 25 August 2018.

+Home media

+Scream Factory released The Devil's Doorway on DVD and Blu-ray in the United States on 23 October 2018.
+The DVD and Blu-ray sales earned a combined $50,544 in sales.